-It is not practical to examine all or even most possible covariates of interstate conflict.
-Methodologists also emphasize the value of keeping statistical models simple (Achen 2005; Clarke 2005; Ray 2005).
-We therefore focus on variables that consistently appear in the relevant literature.
+It is not practical to examine all, or even most possible covariates of interstate conflict.24 Methodologists also emphasize the value of keeping statistical models simple (Achen 2005; Clarke 2005; Ray 2005).
+We therefore focus on variables that consistently appear in the relevant literature.25

-Militarized Disputes: The dependent variable in most studies of democratic peace is some version of the Militarized Interstate Dispute data set (MIDs).
-MIDs involve threats, displays, uses of force, or war (Gochman and Maoz 1984; Jones, Bremer and Singer 1996).
-We code a
+Militarized Disputes: The dependent variable in most studies of democratic peace is some version of the Militarized Interstate Dispute dataset (MIDs).
+MIDs involve threats, displays, uses of force, or war (Gochman and Maoz 1984; Jones et al. 1996).
+We code a dummy for MID "onset" as defined by Maoz (1999), where (1) is a dispute, and (0) is no dispute.26

-&lt;sup>23 We find a similar relationship for cooperation in the form of alliance relationships.
+$^{^{22}}$ We find a similar relationship for cooperation in the form of alliance relationships.
 See Gartzke and Weisiger (2012a).

-$^{24}$ Given the potential for bias induced by the large disparity between events ("1's") and nonevents ("0's"), we also estimated coefficients using rare events logit, which produced comparable results ( King and Zeng 2001a, , 2001b).
+23Given the potential for bias induced by the large disparity between events ("1's") and non-events ("0's"), we also estimated coefficients using rare events logit, which produced comparable results (King and Zeng 2001a, 2001b).

-$^{25}$ Most of our variables are generated using the EUGene software program (Bennett and Stam 2000).
+$^{^{24}}$ Most of our variables are generated using the EUGene software program (Bennett and Stam 2000).
 Other sources are detailed where relevant.
 A Stata "do" file is available from the authors that replicates all aspects of the analysis.

-&lt;sup>26 We omit other legs of the Kantian "tripod."
+$^{^{25}}$ We omit other legs of the Kantian "tripod."
 The effects of IGO membership on conflict are limited and shift depending on somewhat arbitrary changes in model specification (c.f.
-Boehmer, Gartzke and Nordstrom 2004).
+Boehmer, et al. 2004).
 Adding trade dependence drops the sample size by almost 40% (to 387,706).
-More importantly, it substantially reduces the time period covered (to 1950- 2000), of concern since our argument focuses on change in the democratic community over time.
+More importantly, it substantially reduces the time period covered (to 1950-2000), of concern since our argument focuses on change in the democratic community over time.
 Still, to check, we added a standard trade dependence (low) variable to model 4 from Table 2.
 Of the key variables, regime type difference is significant at the 5% level and the proportion of democracies in the system is significant at the 10% level.
 Democracy (low) and the interaction term between difference variables are not statistically significant.